 Singapore is a conservative country with strict laws.
 No matter where their passport says they are from, if a foreigner commits a crime in Singapore, they'll be subject to the country's laws and punishments.

-Perhaps the island-state's most infamous law is its ban on chewing gum – or at least, the sale of chewing gum.
-This law exists to discourage people from sticking used chewing gum around the city.
-Similarly, littering and spitting in public are both illegal and can result in punishment.
-Smokers accustomed to taking a quick smoke break while out and about will need to adjust to Singapore's law that smoking is only allowed on private property.
+Perhaps the island-state's most infamous law is its ban on chewing gum.
+This law exists to discourage people from sticking used chewing gum on surfaces around the city.
+Similarly, littering and spitting in public are both illegal and can result in prosecution.
+Smokers accustomed to taking a quick smoke break while out and about will need to adjust to Singapore's strict anti-smoking laws which limit public smoking areas.

-On a more serious note, drugs are illegal in Singapore and drug traffickers are given the death penalty.
-Some crimes are punishable by caning, like vandalism.
-Freedom of expression is also restricted: certain publications and movies are banned, and others are censored before being released to the public.
+On a more serious note, crimes such as vandalism may be punishable by caning and certain narcotics offences carry a mandatory death sentence.
+Freedom of expression is also somewhat restricted: certain publications and movies are banned, and others are censored before being released to the public.

-The policies might sound harsh, but Singapore is one of the safest places to live and is an extremely clean city, and expats should take solace in this final fact.
+The policies might sound harsh, but they ultimately result in Singapore being one of the safest and cleanest places to live, and expats should take solace in this fact.

 Singlish in Singapore

 Although English is spoken by just about everyone in Singapore, expats may notice some unfamiliar words here and there.
-This is Singlish – a colloquial, uniquely Singaporean dialect of English.
-It is commonly spoken in Singapore, and is considered by many to be a reflection of the island's unique blend of cultures.
+This is called 'Singlish' – a colloquial, uniquely Singaporean dialect of English.
+It is commonly spoken throughout the city-state and is considered by many to be a reflection of its unique blend of cultures.
 While Singlish is looked down on by some, others will firmly attest that a local who doesn't speak Singlish isn't a true Singaporean.

 It's worthwhile brushing up on a few common Singlish phrases before departing to Singapore, even if it's just to understand the locals.